May 2026: We are continuing a major code rewrite. Please contact us if you find issues. Thank you.

 Water Content

-Water content can be measured by weighing a sample and drying it out (or firing it in the case of LOI), and weighing it again.
-The %water is calculated by:
+Water content is commonly measured by weighing a wet sample, drying it completely, and weighing it again.
+The percentage is then calculated as:

 (wet weight - dry weight) / wet weight * 100